 Molding planes similarly should start at the end of the cut and work backwards.
 You will always be reregistering the plane and getting a consistent cut.

 It is the perfect word.
 IN-PAINT: PAINT IN-side the limits of the repair.
 Often professionals and amateurs alike try to "blend in" the repairs to the surrounding surfaces, increasing the repair area.
-Better is to match the repair to the surrounding surface using pigment and dye, careful not to go over into undamaged areas.
+It is better to match the repair to the surrounding surface using pigment and dye, careful not to go over into undamaged areas.
 Color matching at best is impossible.
 We can only approximate the color and sheen that aged wood and aged finishes have acquired over time using dyes and pigments.
 It is better to keep our repair area as small as possible so our less than perfect color match is at least as small as it can be.